Joey Votto Player Props: Reds vs. Nationals

-Joey Votto -- 1-for-4 with a home run and two RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Washington Nationals, with Josiah Gray on the hill, on July 5 at 7:05 PM ET.
+The Cincinnati Reds, including Joey Votto (batting .200 in his past 10 games, with four home runs, five walks and eight RBI), take on starter MacKenzie Gore and the Washington Nationals at Nationals Park, Thursday at 1:05 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Nationals.
+In his last game, he hit a home run while going 3-for-5 against the Nationals.

 Joey Votto Game Info & Props vs. the Nationals